TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 2.md

 ## Task 3: Configure File Server Connecting Windows and Linux (Samba)

+> [!CAUTION]
+> The instruction for Task 3 are incomplete.
+There may be errors or partial information.
+Proceed at your own risk.

 ### Step 1: Installing Samba

 Launch your Linux VM.
 Open the terminal and run the following commands: